meatclub/projects/Gravlax.md

 The Gravlax will keep in the fridge for about 5 days.

-Slice thinly and serve on a toasted bagel with cream cheese, capers and dill, in an omellette, or with roasted potatoes.
+Slice thinly and serve on a toasted bagel with cream cheese, capers and dill, in an omelette, or with roasted potatoes.